Municipality of Slovenske Konjice

 The Municipality of Slovenske Konjice ([slɔˈʋéːnskɛ kɔˈnjìːtsɛ] or [- kɔˈnjíːtsɛ]; Občina Slovenske Konjice) is a municipality in the traditional region of Styria in northeastern Slovenia.
 The seat of the municipality is the town of Slovenske Konjice.
 Slovenske Konjice became a municipality in 1994.

 Geography

 The municipality is now included in the Savinja Statistical Region.
 It is the administrative and cultural center of the Dravinja Valley.
-It spreads over 97.8 km2 and has a population of 13,600.
+It spreads over 97.8 km2 and has a population of 15.515.
 About 100 km from Ljubljana, Graz, or Zagreb, it is easily reachable by the A1 motorway and via the small airport Slovenske Konjice near Loče.

 Location

-Municipality of Slovenske Konjice borders on the municipalities of Šmarje pri Jelšah and Šentjur to the south, Vojnik to the west, Zreče to the northwest, Oplotnica to the north, Slovenska Bistrica to the east, and Rogaška Slatina to the southeast.
+Municipality of Slovenske Konjice borders on the municipalities of Šentjur to the south, Vojnik to the west, Zreče to the northwest, Oplotnica to the north, Slovenska Bistrica to the east, and Šmarje pri Jelšah to the southeast.

 Settlements

 In addition to the municipal seat of Slovenske Konjice, the municipality also includes the following settlements: